dmacguigan/PhenoDelimit/README.md

 # PhenoDelimit
 R package to create "STRUCTURE-esque" barplots and compare species delimitation models with multivariate phenotype data.

-This package requires an external program, CLUMPP, which can be [dowloaded here](https://rosenberglab.stanford.edu/clumpp.html)
+This package requires an external program, CLUMPP, which can be [dowloaded here](https://rosenberglab.stanford.edu/clumpp.html).
+Make sure that CLUMPP executable is in your PATH environmental variable before proceeding.
+For help setting the PATH variable, see these links for [Windows 10](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) or [Linux/macOS](https://opensource.com/article/17/6/set-path-linux)

 To download and install this package
 ```